HumanCellAtlas/dcp-community/rfcs/text/0000-project-completion-stage.md

 - A mechanism for Data Operations to switch a project from not visible for signed-out users to visible for all users (data release).
 - A ‘checklist’ and validation procedure for Data Operations to perform on each project within a week of being deemed version-complete.
 - A mechanism for a data contributor to sign-in to the DataBrowser and DataStore, and be given access their own project before it is visible for all users. (possibly 2nd phase)
+  - This will be restricted to one contributor per project, as determined by the contributor and wrangler during the wrangling process.
+  - This will be incorporated in the Data Operations validation checklist, and thus, restricted to same one-week timeframe.
 - A dashboard on the project page for signed-in users to track where a given project is in the data lifecycle. (possibly 2nd phase)

 *The portions of the proposal addressing contributor access to only their projects have been noted as “possibly 2nd phase”.
 In anticipation of a logical breakpoint in technical effort required, the implementation of DCP-only access should not be delayed by these additional requirements.*